kotKolil/OFF/readme.md

 - **Method:** DELETE
 - **Description:** Deletes specific message by its ID if authorized.

 This documentation serves as a comprehensive guide for developers  interacting with OFF Forum Engine, ensuring clarity and ease of use when implementing features related to forum management and API interactions.
-For further assistance or contributions, please visit our GitHub  repository at [kotKolil/OFF](https://github.com/kotKolil/OFF).
+For further assistance or contributions, please visit our GitHub  repository at [kotKolil/OFF](https://github.com/kotKolil/OFF) and on web-site https://kotkolil.github.io/OFF/.